kdonthi/MiniBlockchain/README.md

 **HINT:** How is a receiver consumed?

+We could only have a single consumer because the mpsc::Receiver is not thread-safe, since it does not have a mutex, unlike async_channel, and cannot prevent multiple threads from accessing it at the same time.
+This can lead to data races if multiple threads try to consume messages concurrently, as mpsc does not manage which thread gets access.

 ##### [R2]
 Compare and contrast the approaches to conditional traits used in `mini_chain/node.rs` and `mini_chain/mempool.rs`.

+In `node.rs`, in the example of `FullNode`, we make up the traits that the FullNode represents by combining multiple small traits into a single trait to be able to be a bit more reusable, but in `mempool.rs`, we use explicit implementations with generics to specify the behavior for a particular type, to be more flexible for type-specific operations.

 ##### [R3]
 Identify the pattern that is forced by the definition of the Verifier trait--assuming the Verifier would in fact mutate state.